Skip to Content

 Credit: thebigmansworld.com

 What’s better than a home-baked cookie?
 Cookies that taste like Ferrero Rocher chocolate!
+That’s where having a recipe like this helps.

-One of the keys to making this cookie low carb is that we’re using homemade “Nutella”.
 To make it, simply blend together some roasted hazelnuts, cocoa powder, and some good quality monk fruit sweetener like this.

 Per Serving: